Medicare Part B: Cost, Coverage, and Eligibility

 Does Medicare Part B cover prescriptions?

-Does Medicare Part B cover dental?
+Does Medicare Part B cover dental or vision?

 Does Medicare Part B pay for surgery?